iq-thegoat/GoatAuth/README.md

 ```
 from GoatAuth.GoatAuth import DB

-# first of all initialize the class of course you should know that or its not your time to make a program that need auth nobody is buying your img to assci program jimmy
+# first of all initialize the class of course you should know that or its not your time to make a program that need auth

 """
 Args: